lukecdev/foo-fans-ie/README.md

 > A card box layout to display in order the albums covers and information.

+#### Color Palette
+> The color palette used was based of the bands colors of red and black.
+> The color codes that where used: #a50101 & rgb(5, 4, 4).

 <a name="left"></a>

 # Features left to Implement